tfsumon/byteboltsec-hugo-test/content/english/blog/data-leak-prevention.md

 ---
 date: "2024-02-28"
-title: "How To Prevent a Data Leaks In Your Company: Definition, Causes, and Prevention."
+title: "Prevent a Data Leaks In Your Company: Causes and Prevention"
 image: "images/blog/data-leak-prevention.png"
 description: "Discover how to prevent a data leak in your company.
 Learn the causes and steps needed to prevent a data leak in your company."
 author: "Breachsense"